 Smaller nonprofits and startups start to salivate and their eyes widen when they see their potential reach if they’re just starting with Facebook ads or anything similar.
 They want as broad of an audience as possible because “for $15 more per day, you’ll reach up to 10,000 more people.”

-While getting a larger audience is good, it’s more important to reach the right people than reaching a huge quantity of people.
+While getting a larger audience is good, it’s more important to reach the right people over reaching a huge quantity of people.
 Sometimes it’s better to reach one person over a thousand—you could reach 1,000 people, but if none of them are passionate about your cause or won’t be interested in giving then it’s a wash.

 Keep your campaigns specific to platforms and websites where your target demographic is present.
 You can also create partnerships and join associations to partner and cross-promote with alike organizations.